WeAreProductive/drawing-DApp/drawing-rollups-py/README.md

 Keep in mind that vouchers cannot be executed when the dApp is running in a development mode.

-# inspect requests - endpoints and response
+# inspect requests - endpoints and response @TODO update!!!

 /drawings/all - returns all drawings grouped by uuid with pagination